Optical detection of single electron transport dynamics

-As seen in Fig.~\ref{fig2}\textbf{c}, the on-signal (empty dot) and the off-signal (dot occupied with a single electron) have clearly distinguishable intensities.
-Probability distributions of both signals are given in the supplementary information and show that for a threshold between 4 and 5 counts per $100\,\mu \textrm{s}$, we can distinguish between the on and off state with high confidence (4$\sigma$).
-The time resolution of our experiment is given by the photon count binning of 100 $\mu$s.
+As seen in Fig.~\ref{fig2}(c), the on-signal (uncharged dot) and the off-signal (dot charged with a single electron) have clearly distinguishable intensities.
+Probability distributions of both signals are given in the Supplemental Material \cite{PRLSuppl2.2019} and show that for a threshold between 4 and 5 counts per $100\,\mu \textrm{s}$, we can distinguish between the on and off state with high confidence (4$\sigma$).
+The time resolution of our experiment is given by the photon-count binning of 100 $\mu$s.
 Recording the random telegraph signal uninterruptedly for up to 30 minutes, i.e. $2\times 10^7$ binning times, gives us a large set of data, which allows it to evaluate the tunneling dynamics in great detail.

 An external magnetic field lifts the spin degeneracy of the lowest energy level in the quantum dot.
-The quantum jumps are, then, described within a three-state model, as schematically depicted in Fig.~\ref{fig2}\textbf{b}, left.
+The quantum jumps are, then, described within a three-state model, as schematically depicted in Fig.~\ref{fig2}(b), left.
 Charging the quantum dot with an electron of spin $\sigma=\uparrow,\downarrow$ changes its state from 0 to $\sigma$ with rate $\gamma_{0\sigma}$.
 The rate for discharging of the quantum dot with spin $\sigma$ is $\gamma_{\sigma 0}$.
 Finally, spin relaxation from state $\uparrow$ to $\downarrow$ occurs with rate $\gamma_{\uparrow \downarrow}$.
 Spin relaxation does not change the quantum-dot charge.
-Nevertheless, its presence influences the charge-transfer statistics, which allows to infer the spin relaxation rate by analyzing full counting statistics, as we show in the following.
+Nevertheless, its presence influences the charge-transfer statistics, which allows to infer the spin-relaxation rate by analyzing full counting statistics, as we show in the following.